10 Dogs That Make Great Family Pets

 More than perhaps any other dog, the Newfoundland breed standard focuses as much on personality and temperament as it does on physical traits.
 This means that every “true” Newf will be intelligent, patient, sweet-tempered, and loyal.
 In other words: everything that makes for a great family pet!
 Working dogs to their core, Newfoundlands are able to learn and obey commands quickly, are able to learn to make independent decisions, and have a natural instinct to protect and nurture their human companions.

 As one of the most popular small breeds in the world—and a particular favorite for apartment dwellers—these highly adaptable little pups are extremely easy to train, require very little in the way of space or exercise, and have a reputation for being quiet companions.
-All of which makes them excellent in households with babies and nap-age toddlers.
+All of which makes French bulldogs excellent in households with babies and nap-age toddlers.

 When you think “family dog,” is there any better example than Lassie??
 Even if your family doesn’t experience a weekly bout of falling-down-a-well-based peril, collies are some of the best family dogs thanks to their sweet dispositions and high degree of trainability.
 These are dogs who love to learn tricks, nap with their humans, and follow you on adventures.
 They can be vocal dogs, which is a consideration for apartment life, but these versatile pups are a solid fit for most any lifestyle.

 The smallest dog on this list is also one of the best house dogs.
 Incredibly sweet and even-tempered, the Cavalier King Charles is also an intelligent, extremely long-lived companion who will remain a loyal family friend until your toddlers have graduated from high school.
 “For me, these are just the perfect family dogs,” Beck says.
 “They’re intelligent, super-sweet, and highly trainable.”